Teaching IBL in a Remote Setting

 Collaborate in Lunch Meetings with Colleagues

-If you want to connect with an IBL Community in your region (or help found one), check out the Network of IBL Communities.
+If you want to connect with an IBL Community or COMMIT in your region (or help found one), check out the COMMIT network.

 What is needed